-Contrarian Calls To Action
+Contrarian Calls to Action

 In an age of right-wing billionaire takeovers of once-great newspapers, broadcast networks, and social media platforms, supporting independent media outlets has never been more critical.
 Some of our favorites include ProPublica, Mother Jones, and local outlets such as the Barbed Wire in Texas, the Minnesota Reformer, the Tennessee Holler, and the Mississippi Free Press.

-The publication you’re reading is also unique: The Contrarian is not owned by anybody and all of our profits fund pro-democracy litigation.
+The publication you’re reading is also unique: The Contrarian is not owned by anybody and helps fund pro-democracy litigation

 Find out more: Subscribe to The Contrarian or give a subscription as a gift.